 Yes, a disabled veteran with a service connected disability receiving 100 percent disability compensation and with a disability rating of 100 percent (or determination of individual unemployability) would be eligible for this exemption.

 No, a disabled veteran who has a service connected disability and is receiving 100 percent disability compensation would be eligible for this exemption if he or she is either 100 percent disabled or is unemployable.

 You must make application to your local appraisal district between Jan.
 1 and April 30.
 You may download and print Form 50-114, Application for Residence Homestead Exemption from the Comptroller’s website.

 A person who qualifies for the exemption after Jan.
 1 of a tax year may receive the exemption immediately on qualification for the applicable portion of that tax year.

 If an exemption that applied to a residence homestead on Jan.
 1 ends during the year, tax is due on the homestead for the portion of the year after the date the exemption ends.

-The exemption starts immediately when the 100 percent disabled veteran purchases the new residence homestead.
+The exemption may start immediately when the 100 percent disabled veteran qualifies the new residence homestead.
 The tax due for that tax year is the amount due for the portion of the year before the exemption started.
 A Form 50-114, Residence Homestead Application must be filed with the appraisal district in which the new residence homestead is located.

 Surviving spouses of veterans who qualified for this exemption or who would have qualified for this exemption if it had been in effect at the time of the veteran's death are eligible if: